 After the operation, the doctor or surgical staff covers the surgical sites with gauze dressings and bandages, then removes the patient to a recovery area.
 The patient may also be fitted with a compression garment to keep down swelling, and drains are inserted to take away blood and other fluid.
 Before the patient leaves the medical facility, she is told how to take care of her surgical wounds, starts a course of pain relievers and antibiotics and is given a schedule for follow up appointments.

 Call Us If You Want Breast Implant Removal

-If you are no longer satisfied with your breast implants because they hurt, feel too heavy or you do not like their appearance, feel free to make an appointment with David & Rossi Plastic Surgery.
+If you are no longer satisfied with your breast implants because they hurt, feel too heavy or you do not like their appearance, feel free to make an appointment with Roy David MD Plastic Surgery And Medical Spa.
 At our convenient location in San Diego, our caring and dedicated team of professionals will be pleased to explain this option to you in full and answer any questions you may have about breast implant removal.
 Contact us today to set up your consultation – we look forward to speaking with you!